Bathtime: 10 Steps To A Wonderful Bath

 - Apply baby-wash or baby soap all over the tiny body.
 Rinse well.

-on pouring warm water on your baby's body so that he does not feel
+on pouring lukewarm water on your baby's body so that he does not feel

 cold.
 A baby generally cries if he does not like the surrounding